EraldyHq/kubee/resources/charts-wip/README.md

 ## About

-This directory contains `kube-x` charts not finished (ie in Progress).
+This directory contains `kubee` charts not finished (ie in Progress).